nitin42/Animated-Timeline/README.md

 * Interactive animations based on changing inputs

-## What's more ?
+## Performance

-* `animated-timeline` batches the style mutations and style reads to speed up the performance and avoid document reflows.
+* Style mutations and style reads are batched to speed up the performance and avoid document reflows.

-* It hints the browser to set up appropriate optimisations for an animation using `will-change` but in an optimal way to avoid high memory consumption
+* Uses `will-change` but in an optimal way to avoid high memory consumption

-* Provides APIs for getting information out of an animation

-But there are some challenges.
-Read more [here](#challenges).

 ## Install